archit120/archit120.github.io/blog/dns.md

       1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 ```

 So we can clearly see the QR is `1` and everything else is `0`.
-QR being `1` means this is a response as expected and the rest of the fields indicate standard query, no recursion and no errors.
+QR being `1` means this is a response as expected and the rest of the fields indicate standard query, no recursion and no errors. `RCODE` is `0` which means no errors.

 ### Question